THE GUARDIANSHIP PROCESS - 5 STAGES

 We are a support group.
 We share stories and offer support and information on ways to navigate the unsuspecting pitfalls of public guardianship and public administration (trustees).

 We are not against guardianship and administration (trustee).
 In many cases, limited orders are needed to protect vulnerable people from violence, abuse, exploitation, and neglect of our vulnerable.
-Who becomes the guardian / administrator in these cases is what is often challenged in tribunals and courts.
+Who becomes the guardian/administrator in these cases is what is often challenged in tribunals and courts.

-We are not aligned with any political parties or any other government organisations or political movements.
 We share information and knowledge with well-known American groups such as NASGA (National Association to Stop Guardianship Abuse), and spokespersons on behalf of the late Marti Oakley.

-In other parts of the world, guardianship and administration are referred to differently (i.e., conservatorship in the USA) but the core system and abuses are the same.
+Our core members undergo police clearance checks before advocating or supporting vulnerable people on behalf of AASGAA.
+In other parts of the world, guardianship and administration are referred to differently (i.e., conservatorship in the USA) but the core system and exploitative practices are the same.

 AASGAA BLOGS